Dirk1980ac/simple-ci/README.md

 allowing own build scripts for the 'generic' pipeline are no security risk in my opinion.

-The runtime for a build is limited to 2 hours for now, then a still tunning container will be killed to avoid hanging workflow containers hanging around.
+The runtime for a build is limited to 2 hours and the moory limit is 1GB for now, then a still tunning container will be killed to avoid hanging workflow containers hanging around.

 **NOTE: You must have enabled lingering for the user which uses this ci.**